← Back to Blog

 Use LIMIT and OFFSET Judiciously

-For example, to retrieve the first 10 orders placed by a certain customer, you could use a query like:
+To retrieve the first 10 orders placed by a certain customer:

 SELECT * FROM Orders WHERE CustomerID = '123' ORDER BY OrderDate LIMIT 10;